MBA Consulting Recruiting Timeline: Full 2026 Guide

 Summer Internship: Becoming a Return-Offer Candidate

-The summer internship is 10–12 weeks long, usually June through mid-August.
-Most MBB summers staff interns on 1–2 real client engagements.
-Return offer rates at MBB sit in the 65–85% range for top MBA programs — the exact number varies by cohort and firm.
+The summer internship is often 10–12 weeks long, usually June through mid-August.
+MBB summers commonly staff interns on real client engagements.
+Return offer rates vary by cohort, firm, and macro hiring environment, so treat any published range as directional rather than guaranteed.

 What actually drives return offers at MBB internships: